Ronovo/Story-Transfer-Repo/chapter1dogmanrough.md

 As he took off, the swordsman yelled "I FOUND HIM!!
 EVERYONE, ON ME!".
 He could hear the footsteps speed up behind him as the swordsman began pursuit.

-With the headstart he had, Ronovo weaved over the massive sand mounds, hoping to lose his fate in the high ridges.
+With the headstart he had, Ronovo weaved over the massive sand mounds, hoping to lose his pursuers in the high ridges.
 As he crested another one, he stopped in his tracks.
 About 100 yards away were 3 massive Skimmers advancing in his direction.
 They had not seen him yet, but if he didn't act fast, they would be making a beeline towards him.
 He could not turn around, lest he face the wrath of the Outlaw Farmers.

 There was a ridge to his right that he could run over.
 If there was no cover there, he would be screwed.
 However, there were a lot of Outlaws behind him, and the thought of robbing their dead bodies after they run into the Skimmers was too appetizing to pass up.
 Luckily, as he crested the ridge, he saw some more rocks he could hide behind.
 He hunkered down and waiting for the bloodshed to begin.